calebmcook/udacity-aws-machine-learning-nanodegree-capstone/project_report.md

 #### The process for which metrics, algorithms, and techniques were implemented with the given datasets or input data has been thoroughly documented.
 Complications that occurred during the coding process are discussed.

-For guidance I am refering to the cheatsheet here: https://github.com/aws-samples/amazon-forecast-samples/blob/master/ForecastCheatSheet.md#tutorial :
+For general guidance I am refering to the cheatsheet here: https://github.com/aws-samples/amazon-forecast-samples/blob/master/ForecastCheatSheet.md#tutorial :

 ##### Iterating Models and What-if Best Practices